Jackson Health System has resumed normal operations at a majority of its facilities.

 - Keep a bucket of water handy in case of malfunction.

 - Keep pets inside when fireworks are being ignited.

-In a continuing effort to increase burn awareness in the community, the University of Miami/Jackson Memorial Burn Center provides burn education to a variety of groups:
+In a continuing effort to increase burn awareness in the community, the Miami Burn Center provides burn education to a variety of groups:

 - High-risk industry employees (electrical facilities, paper mills, etc.)

 - Nursing, occupational/physical therapy student groups

 - Firefighters, EMS, paramedics and other safety/rescue personnel